fmerg/pymerkle/docs/source/merkle-proofs.rst

 single hash), leading to the acclaimed current root-hash of the Merkle-tree.
-Providing and validating Merkle-proofs certifies knowledge on behalf of *both* the client and server of some part of the tree's history or current state, disclosing a minimum out of the encrypted records and without actual need of holding a database of the originals.
+Providing and validating Merkle-proofs certifies knowledge on behalf of *both* the client and server of some part of the tree's history or current state, disclosing a minimum of encrypted records and without actual need of holding a database of the originals.
 This makes Merkle-proofs well suited for protocols involving verification of existence and integrity of encrypted data in mutual and *quasi*